THE MUDDLE FAMILIES

 Isaac 1839-1899 Elizabeth 1841-1891 Sarah 1844-1859 John 1846-1913

-Isaac and Mary’s only child was George Muddle who was born at Isfield in Sussex on 4 January 1823, and baptised at St Bartholomew’s Church in Maresfield on 9 February 1823.
+Isaac and Mary’s only child was George Muddle who was born at Isfield in Sussex on 4 January 1823, and baptised at the Parish Church of St Bartholomew in Maresfield, Sussex on 9 February 1823.
 George moved with his parents to High Hurstwood in Sussex where his mother died in 1825.
 George then went to live with his grandparents, Isaac and Ann Muddle, at Streele in Buxted Parish.

 When his father remarried in 1826 George went back to live with him at Streele Park, and in 1827 George started to go to school at Framfield.
 The family moved to Lowland near Streele in 1827, and George then went to school at Mr Hider’s, then to Charity Kingswood’s dame school at Buxted Bridge, and then to Uckfield School.
 The family moved to High Hurstwood in 1830, and in 1833 George transferred from Uckfield School to Crowborough School.